pingcap/parser/README.md

 Suppose the forked repository is `https://github.com/your-repo/parser`.

-### Step 2, let TiDB use your parser changes and run CI
+### Step 2: Make your parser changes take effect in TiDB and run CI

 In your TiDB repository, modify the `go.mod` file, remove `github.com/pingcap/parser` from the `require` instruction, add a new line at the end of file like this: